NewsLocal NewsIn Your NeighborhoodBakersfield

 The Edible Schoolyard is having its 6th annual Toast and Taste event.
 Kern County is home to seven programs bringing education and healthy habits to students throughout Kern County.

-The Edible Schoolyard was founded in 2011 by the Grim Family Education Foundation, and their vision was to change education on the academic and wellness level.
+The Edible Schoolyard was founded in 2011 by the Grimm Family Education Foundation, and their vision was to change education on the academic and wellness level.
 The program is designed to provide hands-on learning for students to inspire them to have a healthy relationship with food.

 Dylan Wilson, Executive Director with the Edible Schoolyard says, "Our goal is to make sure that every student in this county understands where our food comes from and how it can benefit our bodies."